Value of Human Placental Extract (HPE)

 Mimicking Nature

-High yield, consistent concentrations of proliferative, maturation, and immunomodulatory factors necessary to drive gut development.[1][3]
+High yield, consistent concentrations of proliferative, maturation, and anti-inflammatory factors necessary to drive gut development.[1][3]

 Safety